Best 10-Person Tent for Family Camping Adventures

 Hydrostatic Head

-Hydrostatic head (HH) is the rating system used to determine the degree of water resistance in a fabric.
-Measured in millimeters, it normally appears in product specs as a number followed by ‘mm’ – for example, 2,000 mm, 1,200 mm, and so on – and the higher the hydrostatic head (HH) rating, the more waterproof the fabric will be.
+Hydrostatic head (HH) is the rating system used to measure the degree of water resistance in a fabric.
+Measured in millimeters, it normally appears in product specs as a number followed by ‘mm’ – for example, 2,000 mm, 1,200 mm.
+A higher hydrostatic head (HH) rating indicates a more waterproof fabric.

 For example, a rain fly with a HH rating of 2,500 mm, like the NKT Arizona, will offer superior protection than one with a HH of 1,000 mm, such as the UNP 10-Person.